March 13, 2026

 C. Heat pumps

-D. What to weigh up
+What to weigh up

 • Insulation and glazing: Well-insulated homes can use smaller systems and still feel great.